 Fresh Checks and WIC:

 WIC shoppers are invited to redeem their FVC and FMNP vouchers directly with the farmers.
 Upon paying for their produce, WIC shoppers use their coupons/vouchers the same way as they would use a personal check.
 The vendor will give the shopper a receipt.
-WIC shoppers then go to the Market Information Tent to redeem this receipt for the matched amount in Fresh Checks.
+WIC shoppers then go to the Market Information Tent to redeem this receipt for the matched amount (up to $5) in Fresh Checks.

 If you are a mother of a child ages “on the way” to 5, more information about WIC can be found here.